simon-ritchie/apysc/docs_src/source/debug_info.md

     minify=False, dest_dir_path='debug_info_basic_usage_for_method/')
 ```

-The class information will be appended to the exported HTML:
+This setting appends the class information to the exported HTML:

 ```js
 ...